x56080/SequoiaDB/doc/src/manual/Manual/Sequoiadb_Command/SdbCS/createCL_en.md

         Format: `ReplSize: 0`

-    - Compressed ( *boolean* ): Whether to enable the data compression function, and the default value is "true", enable the data compression function.
+    - Compressed ( *boolean* ): Whether to enable the data compression function, and the default value is "true", which means that the data compression function is enable.

         Format: `Compressed: false`